Case study · Building in public

 Engines own verbs, not stateNo state drift; features stayed thin and composable

-One shared rendererWYSIWYG guaranteed, not hoped for
+One shared rendererEditor preview = cloud render, guaranteed — not hoped for

 Composition-space coordsEditor preview = export, at any zoom